InteractiveTimmy/arc/packages/template/README.md

-# Arc
+# Template Package

-## Description

-Arc is an application engine designed to streamline game development in JavaScript.

-## Requirements

-ToDo.

-## Installation

-ToDo.

-## Usage

-ToDo.

 ## Guidelines

-This `README.md` file will contain a collection of details that help define a the project and its requirements.
+This `README.md` file will contain a collection of details that help define a package and its requirements.

 ### Common Structure